Project 2: Virtualization & Linux VM Setup

 Deploying Ubuntu 24.04 LTS in VirtualBox for Learning, Testing, and System Isolation

 Installed and configured a virtualized Linux environment on a Windows 11 system using Oracle VM VirtualBox.
-The objective was to create a flexible, isolated Linux workspace for system exploration, command-line practice, and future development or cybersecurity testing—without impacting the host OS.

-Host System Specs (At Time of Setup):
+Host System Specs (At Time of Setup)

 • Device: Acer Nitro 5 AN515-54-54W2